Blog

 The Local Power of Wetlands: Cleaning Water, Lowering Risks of Floods, Reducing Water Costs, & Tax Expenditures

 Wetlands stack a lot of functions into small spaces.
-When properly employed both surface wetlands and sub-surface wetlands perform a myriad of tasks from cleaning water that’s been tainted from domestic and industrial chemicals to slowing stormwater and dealing with it where it falls which saves municipal water authorities money both in treatment costs and in infrastructure costs.
+When properly employed both surface wetlands and sub-surface wetlands perform a myriad of tasks.
+These include cleaning water that’s been tainted from domestic and industrial chemicals.
+Additionally they slow stormwater, dealing with it where it falls.
+This saves municipal water authorities money both in treatment and infrastructure costs.

-Automobiles create more than just air pollution they often leak oils and other fluids that wetland microbes can breakdown.
-Additionally many property owners spray a wide array of chemicals from chemical lawn treatments to pesticides and while a wetland may be damaged by large amounts of these chemicals they can and often do filter out and/or lock up these chemicals when exposed in small enough quantities.
-Stormwater that would otherwise run down a concrete pipe to be discharged into future drinking water sources can be first filtered by wetlands making the water that eventually finds its way into the drinking supply is cleaner having passed through these natural systems.
+Automobiles create more than just air pollution.
+They leak oils and other fluids that wetland microbes can breakdown.
+Additionally, many property owners spray a wide array of chemicals.
+These include chemical lawn treatments and pesticides.
+While wetlands may be damaged by large amounts of these chemicals they often filter out these chemicals in small quantities.

 The Power of Balance That Wetlands Bring